 3. Pain Relief: Infrared for Aches and Chronic Conditions

 If you’ve got sore joints or tight muscles, infrared saunas might be your new best friend.
 Many athletes and chronic pain sufferers use them to ease inflammation and stiffness.
-The deep heat penetrates muscles and soft tissues, promoting faster recovery.
+The deep heat penetrates muscles and soft tissues, promoting faster sleep recovery.

 4. Skin Health: Glow from the Inside Out